murphycj/AGFusion/README.md

 ### Input from fusion-finding algorithms

-You can provide as input output files (per sample) from fusion-finding algorithms.
+You can provide as input output files from fusion-finding algorithms.
 Currently available algorithms are: FusionCatcher, TopHat-Fusion, and STAR-Fusion.
 Below is an example from FusionCatcher output.

 ```